jeftegoes/AwsOverview/Database/Amazon Aurora.md

 # 11. MySQL error log

-- You can monitor the MySQL logs directly through the Amazon RDS console, Amazon RDS API, AWS CLI, or AWS SDKs.
+- We can monitor the MySQL logs directly through the Amazon RDS console, Amazon RDS API, AWS CLI, or AWS SDKs.
-- You can also access MySQL logs by directing the logs to a database table in the main database and querying that table.
+- We can also access MySQL logs by directing the logs to a database table in the main database and querying that table.
-- You can use the mysqlbinlog utility to download a binary log.
+- We can use the mysqlbinlog utility to download a binary log.

 # 12. Amazon Aurora vs Amazon Aurora Serverless